h2non/thread.js/README.md

 task load across multiple workers transparently using a simple best availability task schedule availability algorithm

-It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack (you can be safe in IE8 and IE9)
+It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack (you can be safe in IE9)

 Welcome to the multithreading world in the browser, now made simple and tiny (5KB gzipped)